solutious/solutious.github.com/blog/_posts/business/2010-10-18-be-effective.md

 ## Just good enough (for now) ##

-Every endeavour has an ideal outcome and the actual outcome.
+Every endeavour has an ideal outcome and an actual outcome.
 My mistake was comparing the actual outcome with the ideal one in my head and feeling bad that I wasn't living up to my own expectations.
-So I started evaluating my performance against 70% of the ideal -- not to legitimize mediocre work but to be more realistic.
-When you're working on many things, you need to take time from somewhere.
-You can always
+So I started evaluating my performance against 70% of the ideal -- not to legitimize mediocre work but to be realistic.

+When you're working on any sufficiently ambitious project, you need to find time somewhere.
+You can pretend you can do everything all the time and be exhausted.
+Or you can be honest with yourself and feel good about your work.
+You can always follow up with a second effort later on.

 *So be 70% effective.* It's surprising how much you can accomplish by consistently achieving modest goals.